yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 For more details and further use cases, please refer to the introductory sections of {{I-D.ietf-acme-star}}.

-A content provider (referred to in this document as Domain Name Owner, DNO) has agreements in place with one or more Content Delivery Networks (CDNs) that are contracted to serve its content over HTTPS.
+A content provider (referred to in this document as Domain Name Owner, DNO, or more generally as Identity Owner, IdO) has agreements in place with one or more Content Delivery Networks (CDNs) that are contracted to serve its content over HTTPS.
 The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present